-The overarching responsibility and accountability for governance of the Trust and its academies lies with the Board of Trustees, who meet three times a year.
+The overarching responsibility and accountability for governance of the Trust and its academies lies with the Board of Trustees, who meet throughout the year.

 The Trustees are responsible for setting and monitoring strategic objectives, as well as ensuring compliance with charity and company law and the Trust’s funding agreement.

 The Trust Board has delegated these responsibilities to four committees, each with its own terms of reference.
 Chaired by a Trustee, each committee meets termly with their minutes submitted to the Board of Trustees for noting, comment and action.

 - Safeguarding, Health and Safety and Wellbeing

 The Members protect the Charitable and Educational objectives, including the Ethos of the Trust.
 They take part in annual and extraordinary general meetings and appoint the Directors to the Trust Board.

 The ELT Partnership Members are: Tom Sheldon, Andrew Nicolas, Paul Morall, Anthony Wilde and Margaret McAlpine.

 Statutory Policies adopted by the Trust Board are reviewed on a rolling cycle.